 I won't get too into discussing the routes as they hit a full range of New Zealand hot spots, and you can check out in depth information appearing under the Oceania tab for each one of these destinations.
 You can also see a route map from my trip which encompassed all but the 'Deep South' section that Kiwi Experience run, this may have changed though by the time your reading this!
 The true highlights for me however was the Bay of Islands as this was my first experience I took part in, and also the Milford Sound!

 Top tip for booking your Kiwi Experience pass - there is always one on sale.
 I think very few people actually pay full price for the passes unless they want a particular pass or are buying a shorter route.
 The long trips are amazing value with the sale packages, and it doesn't matter which pass you have as it's just one route that's travelled, it just depends on the add on's you've bought and the start / finish point you have that changes the price.

-My end note for you guys if I haven't emphasised it enough already?
+My end note on this review for you guys if I haven't emphasised it enough already?
 If you want to meet a cracking group of people while travelling New Zealand this is the perfect way to do it.
 I've made lifelong friends and travel buddies who live all around the world.
 I've met a fair few of them in different places around the world and each one of them played a part in encouraging me to try a new adventure activity while out there.
 I skydived, black water rafted, tackled raging rivers and so much more.
 So I guess the only question left to ask is what are you waiting for?